-This is one of the primary reasons we developed this plan.
-To help you understand many of different components that must be taken into consideration when determining what the rate increase should be.
+One of the primary reasons we developed this plan is to help you understand many of the different components that must be taken into consideration when determining what the rate increase should be.
 Our goal is to make financial decisions that allow us to provide safe, reliable, and environmentally responsible electric and telecommunications services now and into the future.
 Making short-sighted decisions, without considering the long-term implications, can put this goal at risk.